 Graduate Development Program

-The Graduate Development Program prepares graduates for a career as a future leader within the APVMA through exposure to a broad range of activities within a targeted training program.
+Our Graduate Development Program prepares graduates for a career as a future leader within the Australian Pesticides and Veterinary Medicines Authority (APVMA), through exposure to a broad range of activities within a targeted training program.

 - become part of a passionate and dedicated team, where decisions that ensure the safe and efficient distribution of agricultural and veterinary chemicals in Australia are made and implemented

-- receive advanced training in areas including communication skills, Australian Public Service values, achieving results, and promoting diversity
+- receive advanced training in areas including communication skills, Australian Public Service (APS) values, achieving results and promoting diversity

 - be mentored by senior staff

-The program covers a number of rotations within the APVMA to provide opportunities to develop the skills and knowledge required for a rewarding career in the agency and the Australian Public Service.
-On completion of the program, graduates can access ongoing training, development, and career opportunities.
+The program covers a number of rotations within the APVMA to provide opportunities to develop the skills and knowledge required for a rewarding career in the agency and the APS.
+On completion of the program, graduates can access ongoing training, development and career opportunities.

 Who we are looking for

 We are looking for graduates with a genuine interest in a career working with Australia’s best regulatory scientists.
 You may be from a range of academic disciplines and related degrees in these fields:

 - Agricultural Science